 Throughout pregnancy, and especially as the end nears, most women notice a sharp increase in the amount of vaginal discharge they have.
 This is very normal.
-As long as you aren’t having other symptoms such as itching or an odor, it usually isn’t anything to worry about.
-Never hesitate to ask your provider about your discharge at visits either.
+As long as you aren’t having other symptoms, such as itching or an odor, it usually isn’t anything to worry about.
+Never hesitate to ask your provider about your discharge at visits.
 Sometimes it could even be a bacterial or yeast infection causing your symptoms which can be treated.

 When will I go into labor?

 Don’t rush to the hospital yet!
 Although losing your mucous plug is a good sign that your body is preparing for labor, it doesn’t mean you are in labor.
 Some women do begin having contractions soon after – hours or days later.
-Yet sometimes it can still be weeks before you actually go into labor.
+Yet sometimes, it can still be weeks before you go into labor.
 Make sure to mention it to your provider at your next appointment.
 They will likely check your cervix to see if you are starting to dilate.
-If you are having regular contractions, heavy bleeding, or you think your water is broken, make sure to alert your provider.
+If you are having regular contractions, heavy bleeding, or think your water is broken, alert your provider.

 Will it happen more than once?

 It may!
-Your body is consistently producing more cervical and vaginal mucous, so if you didn’t go into labor, then the mucous plug can re-accumulate which means you could lose it again.
-Especially if you lost your mucous plug after your provider checked your cervix or stripped your membranes, it will likely happen again next time they check you.
+Your body consistently produces more cervical and vaginal mucous, so if you didn’t go into labor, the mucous plug can re-accumulate, which means you could lose it again.
+Especially if you lost your mucous plug after your provider checked your cervix or stripped your membranes, it will likely happen again the next time they check you.

 What if I don’t lose my mucous plug?

 That’s okay.
 Some women may not notice if it falls out while using the restroom.
 It can come out in pieces or all at once.
 Or it may happen at the same time as labor starts.
 Don’t worry.
-Even if you don’t lose it, it doesn’t have any indications as to the outcome of your labor and delivery process.
+Even if you don’t lose it, it doesn’t indicate the outcome of your labor and delivery process.

 How do I know if my water is broken?

-Most women are having a much-increased amount of mucous vaginal discharge by the end of pregnancy.
-Because of this women may feel that their underwear is wet a lot of the time so this isn’t the best judge.
+Most women have a much-increased amount of vaginal mucous discharge by the end of pregnancy.
+Because of this, women may feel that their underwear is wet often, so this isn’t the best judgment.
 Typically, when your water breaks, you will feel leakage of a pure water substance, not mucous.
 Sometimes it is an obvious gush of fluid and even runs down your legs or onto the floor.
-However, sometimes it can be a subtle steady leakage of fluid.
+However, sometimes it can be a subtle, steady leakage of fluid.

-In summary, losing your mucous plug is a good sign that your body is preparing for labor and delivery, but it doesn’t mean it is going to happen immediately.
-Afterward, be on the lookout for signs of labor because it could possibly happen soon!
+In summary, losing your mucous plug is a good sign that your body is preparing for labor and delivery, but it doesn’t mean it will happen immediately.
+Afterward, be on the lookout for signs of labor because it could happen soon!